SepShr/MLCSHE/README.md

 ## Usage

-The instructions for running MLCSHE and baseline search methods is provided in [USAGE.md](USAGE.md).
+The instructions for running MLCSHE and baseline search methods is provided in [usage guide](USAGE.md).

 ## Pylot Case Study